liamptiernan/airtable.gs/README.md

 An object containing the record data.

 ### Create
-`.create(tableName, records)`
+`.create(tableName, records, optionalParams)`

 Create creates the record object(s) with the provided field values and returns an array of the created record objects.
-It takes two required arguments; a string `tableName`, and an array of objects, `records`.
+It takes two required arguments and one optional argument; a string `tableName`, an array of objects, `records`, and optionally an object, `optionalParams`.

 - `tableName` *(String, **Required**)*
   - Name of table in base to query.
 - `records` *(Array of Objects, **Required**)*
   - Array of up to 10 record objects.
 Each of these objects should have one key, `fields`, which contains all of your record's cell values by field name.
 You can include all, some, or none of the field values.
+- `optionalParams` *(Object, Optional)*
+  - A Javascript object that specifies advanced parameters as listed below.

+**Advanced Parameters**
+- `typecast` *(Boolean, Optional)*
+  - The Airtable API will perform best-effort automatic data conversion from string values if the `typecast` parameter is passed in.
+Automatic conversion is disabled by default to ensure data integrity, but it may be helpful for integrating with 3rd party data sources.

 #### Example `.create()` call:
 ```javascript